Opioid birth defects – Painkiller pills linked to neonatal abstinence syndrome

 America is the middle of an opioid epidemic, with many factors being looked at by both the medical community and the federal government.
 The potential secondary tidal wave of problems outside of addiction is the fact that pregnant women who are on opioids, either prescription pain pills or illegal fentanyl or heroin may be facing having a baby addicted to or being born with birth defects.

-The lawyers and attorneys at Hood National Law Group are now investigating opioid birth defects in newborns.
+The lawyers and attorneys at National Injury Help are now investigating opioid birth defects in newborns.

 U.S. Centers for Disease Control and Prevention – “Opioid Pain Killers Linked to Risk of Birth Defects.